Ileha/Autofac2ZenjectLikeBridge/README.md

     .RegisterExtended<ISampleService>()
     .FromSubScope()
     .ByFunction(
-        subContainerBuilder =>
+        subcontainerBuilder =>
         {
             // Register service in the subcontainer
-            // registred type should match type in RegisterFromSubScope subcontainerBuilder
+            // registered type should match type in RegisterFromSubScope subcontainerBuilder
                 .RegisterType<SampleService>()
                 .As<ISampleService>()